 Sam Scali, from Scali McCabe Sloves; ‘Own every speck of dust on the page’.

 Meaning the page starts blank, don’t put anything on it that isn’t helping your idea.

 But if your vibe and isn’t clearly defined, there’s no information that can’t be added, anything fits.

-‘Watch us making this ad at http://www.youmustbebloodybored.com’ in the corner?”, No problem, ‘Get a free 4″ plastic presenter with every new policy opened’ on the endframe’ Consider it done, ‘If cheese isn’t your thing, we also make butter!’
-Sure, whatever.
+“Watch us making this ad at www.youmustbebloodybored.” in the corner?
+No problem, “Get a free 4 inch plastic presenter with every new policy opened” on the end-frame’?
+Consider it done.

 WHO’S ASKING WHETHER THE PUBLIC WILL: